 Perfect Homemade Crust for Pumpkin Pie

-This homemade pie crust is so flaky, buttery, and delicious - well worth the effort.
+This homemade pie crust is so flaky, buttery, and delicious—well worth the effort.
 It only takes 3 ingredients and a little bit of patience.

 or read on for step-by-step instructions with photos

-How to make a tender, flaky pie crust every time.
+How to make a tender, flaky pie crust every time

 The most important thing when it comes to pie dough is temperature.
 Ever wonder how good, made-from-scratch pie crust has all those flaky layers?
-Cold butter is the key.
+Cold butter is key.

 • 1 ¼ cups all-purpose flour

-• 1 stick (113.4 g/4 oz) salted butter (or 1 stick unsalted butter + ½ teaspoon salt)
+• 1 stick (4 ounces) salted butter (or use unsalted + ½ teaspoon salt)

 • 3 tablespoons cold water

-• 1 ½ cups (1 354ml/12oz can) evaporated milk
+• 1 ½ cups (one 12-ounce can) evaporated milk

 • 3 eggs